Calvinfr96/data-structures-and-algorithms/big_o_notation.md

 - Recursion sometimes involves logarithmic space complexity.

 ## Recap
 - To analyze performance of an algorithm, we use Big O Notation.
-We are mainly concerned with analyzing how the runtime and memory usage of an algorithm changes as the size of input changes.
+We are mainly concerned with analyzing how the runtime (time complexity) and memory usage (space complexity) of an algorithm changes as the size of input changes.
 - Big O Notation is not concerned with precisely defining the number of operations.
 It is only concerned with the general trend of input size vs. runtime or memory usage.
 - Time and space complexity only depend on the algorithm, not on the hardware used to run the algorithm.